drbenvincent/darc-experiments-matlab/README.md

 - **Set up experiments with minimal coding.** Set up and run adaptive experiments in just a few lines of code.
 See the examples and how-to's below.
 - **Easily customise your prior beliefs over parameters.** This is a key feature of running efficient adaptive experiments.
 - **Easy to customise the framing of choices presented to participants.** You can customise the commodity being offered (eg. dollars, British pounds, chocolate bars).
 You can also customise the framing of delays (presented as delays vs future date) or probabilties (probabilties vs odds).
-- **Easy to customise the set of allowable rewards, delays and probabilities** (i.e. the design space).
+- **Easy to customise the set of allowable rewards, delays and probabilities.** (i.e. the design space).
 - **Interleave multiple adaptive experiments.** If you want to do interesting mixed-block experiments or react to the current estimates of model parameters (e.g. discount rates) then you can do that.
 You can do this by asking the experiment to run just one trial.
-- **Inject custom trials** Left to it's own devices, an experiment will choose it's own set of designs.
+- **Inject custom trials.** Left to it's own devices, an experiment will choose it's own set of designs.
 But if you have particular experimental needs, you can inject your own (manually specified) designs amongst automatically run trials.
-- **Point estimates of parameters are saved**
+- **Point estimates of parameters are saved.**
-- **Raw response data files are saved** This allows more advanced scoring of response data (e.g. by multiple alternative decision making models).
+- **Raw response data files are saved.** This allows more advanced scoring of response data (e.g. by multiple alternative decision making models).
 Reaction times are also saved.

 # Requirements
 To use this toolbox, you will need: